tatakahashi35/copy-google-calendar/README.md

 # share-private-calendar

 ## Overview
-copy a schedule created in Google Calendar A (Calender_A) to Google Calendar B (Calender_B).
+Copy a schedule created in Google Calendar A (Calender_A) to Google Calendar B (Calender_B).
 If you update or cancel it in Calender_A, it will apply to Calender_B.
 It is supposed to copy schedules from your personal calendar to your business calendar.
 It is because all colleagues need set to view your calendar.

 ## Note